-The New England Clean Energy Careers Training & Education Directory aims to connect energy efficiency and renewable energy industry professionals, job seekers, and students with education and training opportunities throughout the region.
+The New England Clean Energy Careers Training & Education Directory is a free resource helping to connect energy efficiency and renewable energy industry professionals, job seekers, and students with education and training opportunities throughout the region.

-We hope you find this site to be a helpful resource, whether you're pursuing a career in the clean energy industry, advancing your present career by acquiring new skills and knowledge, or simply satisfying a desire to learn more about this exciting and important area.
-If so, please share this resource with others.
+Whether you're pursuing a career in the clean energy industry, advancing your present career by acquiring new skills and knowledge, or simply satisfying a desire to learn more about this exciting and important area, we hope you find this site to be a helpful resource.
+If so, please share this resource with others: